codex-academy/api-workshop-cntd/readme.md

 ## Change your favourites

-Allow users to remove cars from there favourites list.
+Allow users to remove cars from their favourites list.